-The 2013 Small Farm Expo and Small Farmer of the Year Awards will be held on July 18, 2013 at the Tennessee State University Agricultural Research and Education Center on the main campus of Tennessee State University in Nashville, Tennessee.
+The 2014 Small Farm Expo and Small Farmer of the Year Awards will be held on July 17, 2014 at the Tennessee State University Agricultural Research and Education Center on the main campus of Tennessee State University in Nashville, Tennessee.
 A full schedule is not ready yet, but will be available in Spring 2014.

 There is no cost for attendance, pesticide points will be available.

 Pleaseregister by July 12, 2014, so we know you are coming!